Empire Mine State Historic Park: Geology

 A Granodiorite body 5 mi long, north to south, and up to 2 mi wide, underlies the district.
 This body intruded into surrounding metamorphic rocks.
 Gold ore deposits reside in the quartz veins, ranging from 3 to 7 ounces per ton.
 The Empire Vein outcrops to the east on a north–south strike, dipping at a 35-degree angle to the west.
 The vein was mined with inclined shafts following dip, with horizontal shafts (drifts) every 300–400 ft along strike.
 The ore was mined by stoping.

 Museum

 Empire Cottage was built using waste rock from the mine.

-On weekends from May through October, volunteers dressed in Edwardian clothing give living history tours of the Bourn Cottage, the 1890s country estate home of William Bourn Jr., and the Mineyard, with demonstrations of mine operations.
+On weekends from May through October, volunteers dressed in Edwardian clothing give living history tours of the Bourn Cottage, the 1890s country estate home of William Bourn Jr., and the Mine yard, with demonstrations of mine operations.

 The park's museum contains a scale model of the underground workings of the Empire/Star mine complex, exhibits of ore samples from local mines, a recreated Assay Office and a collection of minerals.
 There are 13 acre of gardens to tour.

 The Sierra Gold Park Foundation (SGPF) provides the interpretive and educational goals of this state historic park through donations, visitor center sales, membership dues and special events.
 It has a very active volunteer group.

+Facilities

+Visitors Center

+Formerly the Carriage and Automobile house, the Visitors Center is situated just a few hundred feet from the main parking lot.
+It contains the museum, with a variety of rocks for viewing, historical photos and artifacts, and the "Secret Room", a map of the mine system.
+The visitors center also has a gift shop, which sells a diverse selection of Empire-Mine-themed souvenirs.

+Mining Engineer's Office

+After a merger with the North Star Mine in 1929, the Mining Engineer's Office was created to house staff who were tasked to plan the growth of the mine.

+Mine Manager's Office

+The Mine Manager's Office served as an office-space for the Mine Manager.

+Assay Office

+During the operation of the mine, the Assay Office was used to value the gold samples that were pulled from the mine.

+Refinery Room

+This room was used to cast gold nuggets into 89-pound gold bars which were then transported to the U.S. Mint in San Francisco to be sold.

+Warehouse

+Located just to the east of the refinery room is the Warehouse, which had been used for storage during the mine's operation.

+Welding Shop

+During the mine's operation, the welding shop was used to create and repair equipment used in the mine.
+After the mines closure in 1956, the building had been torn down, and equipment had been sold.
+The site of where the building was is now part of an equipment exhibit.